yogurt7771/ComfyUI-YogurtNodes/README.md

 - Required Python packages:
   - numpy
   - pillow
-  - google-generativeai (for Gemini nodes)
+  - google-genai (for Gemini nodes)
-  - openai (for OpenAI nodes)
+  - openai (for OpenAI and OpenRouter nodes)
   - requests (for API calls)
+  - opencv-python (for Poisson Blend)

 ### Installation Steps